Unwind at These Serene New Jersey-Area Lavender Farms

 HIDDEN SPRING LAVENDER FARM

-Lavender season is in full swing in New Jersey.
-Here are some farms where you can relax with a stroll through the field or even pick up some products that’ll incorporate lavender into your daily life.
+Lavender season is in full bloom in New Jersey, but it won’t last long.
+Here are some farms where you can relax with a stroll through the field or pick up some lavender-infused products into your daily life.
 Lavender blooms are peaking now and won’t last for too long, so make sure to get out there before it’s too late.
+Always check for weather and farm updates before heading out.

 Allaire Lavender Farm